- Telephone 0131 297 2630

 - Website www.copperblossom.com

-Knowingly chintzy city-centre basement bar with some inventively designed drinks and a welcoming after-work atmosphere.
+Knowingly chintzy city centre basement bar with stylish drinks and a welcoming after-work atmosphere.

 This review is taken from the current (2016) edition.